industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 If the certificate used for accessing the PLC needs to be uploaded, the Connection mode should be change from Legacy to Secure via TSL.

 ![Choose_certificate](graphics/Choose_certificate.png)

+If everything went smoothly, the added PLC should be visible and its is Online.

 ## Adding and running the trace jobs